 Help us spread the word on World Rabies Day to promote prevention and raise awareness around the globe.

 The effects of rabies can be tragic.
 In the United States and much of the Western world, rabies is thankfully quite rare; an average of only one to two Americans die annually from exposure to disease.

-However, rabies kills more than 55,000 worldwide people each year, according to the American Veterinary Medical Association (AVMA), making education and pet vaccinations against the disease key to eliminating rabies infections in afflicted regions.
+However, rabies kills tens of thousands of people worldwide each year, according to the American Veterinary Medical Association (AVMA), making education and pet vaccinations against the disease key to eliminating rabies infections in afflicted regions.